kinvolk/lokomotive/docs/advanced/customization.md

 # Customization

-Typhoon provides Kubernetes clusters with defaults recommended for production.
+Lokomotive provides Kubernetes clusters with defaults recommended for production.
 Terraform variables expose supported customization options.
 Advanced options are available for customizing the architecture or hosts as well.

 ## Variables

-Typhoon modules accept Terraform input variables for customizing clusters in meritorious ways (e.g. `worker_count`, etc).
+Lokomotive modules accept Terraform input variables for customizing clusters in meritorious ways (e.g. `worker_count`, etc).
 Variables are carefully considered to provide essentials, while limiting complexity and test matrix burden.
 See each platform's tutorial for options.

 ## Addons

-Clusters are kept to a minimal Kubernetes control plane by offering components like Nginx Ingress Controller, Prometheus, Grafana, and Heapster as optional post-install [addons](https://github.com/poseidon/typhoon/tree/master/addons).
+Clusters are kept to a minimal Kubernetes control plane by offering components like Nginx Ingress Controller, Prometheus, Grafana, and Heapster as optional post-install [addons](https://github.com/kinvolk/lokomotive-kubernetes/tree/master/addons).
 Customize addons by modifying a copy of our addon manifests.

 ## Hosts